Help Center

 • All messages (default) — Notified for every new message in the conversation.

-• Mentions only — Only notified when you are @mentioned (coming soon).
+• Mentions only — Only notified when you are @mentioned.
 Available in group and channel conversations only.

 • None — Mutes all notifications for this conversation.
 Messages still appear in the conversation but no bell or badge notifications are triggered.